slowernews/wisdom-tldr/README.md

 > *'You’re never too old to make a friend.
 Always be looking for a new one.'*

 > *'To develop your intellectual powers at the expense of the social is to retard your own progress to mastery.'*

+> *'Be in the moment instead of being in your head.'*

 > *'If a buddy calls and needs to get a drink, you always go.
 No matter the hour, how busy you are, or what else you have going on.'*